mihelox21/tic-tac-toe/README.md

 # type "npm start"

 # todo:
+# apply styled component and change design of website

-# better & responsive
+# future?:
+# re-write code in typescript
-# back-end with option to play with friends
+# make option to play online with friends
-# play against computer